Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Fifth, in streaming workflows it is important
    to have support for failovers of both the ingest sources
-   and media processing entities.
+   and Receiving entities.
 This is important
    to avoid interruptions of 24/7 live services such
    as Internet television where components may fail occasionally.

    In practical deployments, multiple ingest sources
-   and media processing entities are often used.
+   and Receiving entities are often used.
 This requires
-   that multiple ingest sources and media processing entities work together in a redundant workflow where
+   that multiple ingest sources and receiving processing entities work together in a redundant workflow where
    some of the components might fail.
 Well defined failover behavior will help interoperability.